-UW-Madison is in the process of implementing Blackboard Collaborate, an easy-to-use web conferencing tool that enables instructors, researchers, administrators and others to create virtual classrooms and meeting spaces.
+UW-Madison has implemented Blackboard Collaborate, an easy-to-use web conferencing tool that enables instructors, researchers, administrators and others to create virtual classrooms and meeting spaces.

 Web conferencing can expand the reach of the University to the boundaries of the Internet.
 With tools such as Blackboard Collaborate, you can share meetings, lectures, presentations, seminars, training sessions or other events in real time with other computer users connected to the Web.
 Users at remote locations can participate in the events as though they were attending in person.

 The DoIT Help Desk and DoIT’s Networked Media Services team provide centralized user support.

 Blackboard provides extensive self-help resources and premium support for urgent and major issues.
 See the Blackboard Collaborate Support Home Page.

 Training and consultation are a coordinated effort provided by DoIT Academic Technology (Professional Technical Education, Learning Technology and Distance Education) and its partners in schools and colleges.